 4. Kaeng Krachan

-I suggest you also visit Kaeng Krachan National Park and climb the waterfalls.
+I recommend a visit to Kaeng Krachan National Park and climb the waterfalls.
 The layers seem to go on indefinitely but I believe there are 16.

 5. Wat Huay Mongkol

 You really shouldn't leave without visiting this temple either.
-It was home to the immensely popular monk Luang Pu Thuat, famed for performing miracles.
+It was home to the immensely popular monk Luang Pu Thuat, who was famous for performing miracles.

-The beautiful Wat Huay Mongkol houses the largest statue of Luang Phor Thuat in Thailand in a park-like setting.
+The beautiful Wat Huay Mongkol houses the largest statue of Luang Phor Thuat in Thailand, situated in a park-like setting.
 Seriously, you won't believe how big this is!

 6. Cicada Market

-Hua Hin after dark is pretty quiet, which suits the type of holiday you'll have here.
-Once you've had a nice meal, it will be time to head off to the Hua Hin Night Market.
+Hua Hin is pretty quiet after dark, which suits the type of holiday you'll have here.

-The market is a lot smaller to the night markets you'll find in Chiang Mai, for example, but it houses some great restaurants serving both Thai and European food.
+The market is a lot smaller than the night markets you'll find in Bangkok and Chiang Mai, but it's got the traditional vibe and has everything you'd expect, including restaurants, clothing stalls, handicrafts and souvenirs.

-It's not as bad as some of the bars you might find in downtown Bangkok, but if you want something a bit classier I suggest heading for a drink at the awesome Lotus Sky Bar, housed at the top of the Hua Hin Hilton Hotel – the view is incredible!
+If you want something a little classier than the “lady bars” I suggest heading for a drink at the Lotus Sky Bar, housed at the top of the Hua Hin Hilton Hotel – the view is incredible!

-Hua Hin isn't for the party animal and the pace is pretty slow, but its beauty is that it's “different”.
-And that's one thing I've come to love about Thailand – every corner of the Kingdom has something unique to offer, be it tradition, food or architecture.
+Hua Hin isn't really for the party animal and the pace is pretty slow, but its beauty is that it's “different”.
+And that's one thing I've come to love about Thailand: every corner of the Kingdom has something unique to offer, be it tradition, food or architecture.

 How to Get to Hua Hin